blakehilscher/gallerize/README.md

 ```
 $ cd folder-with-pictures
 $ gallerize
-$ open static-gallery/index.html
+$ open gallerize/index.html
 ```

 ### Configuration

-Create .gallerize.yml in the directory that contains your photos with any of these options:
+Create .gallerize in the directory that contains your photos with any of these options:

 | Name          | Required?     | Example Value     | Description                                                   |
 | ------------- |:-------------:| -----------------:| -------------------------------------------------------------:|